JohnsonsList/JohnsonsList.github.io/index.md

 Finally, milestone 3 complimented milestone 2 by further refining and increasing the user functionality of this web app.
 This means we as a whole took our ideas from milestone 2 and refined them.
 Some ideas that we had in Milestone 2, we used a dynamic programming approach by minimizing clutter alongside the navigation bar.
 Initially, our navbar had multiple tabs that were created to filter out different types of items that is being viewed on the store.
 By creating a left side-bar, we could add as many filters as we wanted to without making the website look too cluttered and confusing for the everyday user.
 Metaphorically speaking, it is like a blacksmith sharpening or reforging a sword so that the sword will look good, feel good, and can slice through anything you swing the sword at.
 Please click [here](https://github.com/Johnsonslist/Johnsonslist/projects/4) for more information about Milestone 3.

 ![](images/M3SS.png)

+## What makes this project stand out from others (what is our special sauce)?

+We believe that our project has plenty of user-friendly functionality to go with our project.
+However, we spent the most time trying to refine this project by creating an application that would look eye-appealing both to the user and the administrators that use it.
+We put alot of throught into the graphics design of this website as well as the Johnsonslist logos, team logos, and multiple other exciting web pages and we wanted to celebrate that by showing it off in this project.
+We believe that this sales website has what it takes to compete against other buy and sell websites.
+To summarize, with the combination of user-friendliness and graphics design, we believe that this web application stands out amongst some of the best sites out there.

+## Community Feedback

 ## Meet the team!